 The board of directors help decide or at least inform how the organization grows.
 Board members who bring strong strategic experience in a broad range of industries can help the organization address opportunities and potential threats.
 Strategic planning should be done on an ongoing basis by the board and include both short and long-term goals.

 The board has a legal responsibility to provide oversight and accountability for the organization.
 They must ensure that all legal and ethical standards are followed and the organization is appropriately managing their assets and resources.
+One way to strengthen board accountability is through clear policies like board member term limits, which support ongoing renewal and governance effectiveness.

 The primary role of the board chair is to lead the rest of the board and act as a direct liaison between the board and management.
 Experienced board chairs know to perform their job well they need to stay in loop on all board activities and develop solid relationships with other board members, the chief executive, management, corporate secretaries and board committees.

-No matter what type of organization – non profit, private company or publicly traded – every board member shares some basic fundamental responsibilities but their roles also differ.
+No matter what type of organization – non profit, private company or publicly traded – every board member shares some basic fundamental responsibilities, but their roles also differ.

 All corporations must have a shareholder-elected board of directors.
 Private companies are not required to have a board of directors, but can adopt this form of management if they choose to do so.
-The primary difference between a private board of directors and a public corporate board is that the latter are responsible to the shareholders.
+The primary difference between a private board of directors and a public corporate board is that the latter is responsible to the shareholders.
 Private companies are not legally obligated to fully disclose financial and operating information, so the board of directors may play an advisory role with less authority.

 A limited liability corporation (LLC) does not have a formal board of directors.
 Instead, the owners of the LLC, act as an informal board of directors and are often referred to as a board of advisors.
 The owners play a natural executive oversight role for the LLC because of their financial interest in the company.